Your Guide to UM Residence Halls

 Dining

-Campus Dining offers a variety of dining plans, providing students with flexibility and a variety of food options within a five-minute walk.
+Campus Dining offers two types of dining plans, a 7-day option and a 5-day option.
+This provides students with flexibility and a variety of food options within a five-minute walk.
 Campus dining plans also include access to a nutritionist and a dietitian to help with any dietary questions or concerns.

 Madison Knapp is a student at the University of Montana who majors in creative writing and minors in French.
 She is an out-of-state student from Bellingham, Washington.
 She is also a DHC student and a proud member of the Grizzly Marching Band.
 Madison lived in Turner Hall her first year at UM and now lives off-campus with friends in an apartment.